 For example, Scheduling Interval is set to Fixed Interval 10 Minutes, Start Time is set to 2021-04-01 00:00:00, Delay Task is set to 30 seconds, and SQL Time Window is set to [@m-10m,@m).
 In this case, the first instance is generated at 00:00:30 when the scheduled SQL task runs.
 The logs that are generated within the time range [23:50:00 to 00:00:00) are analyzed.
 For more information, see Scheduling and running scenarios.

 SQL TimeoutThe threshold of automatic retries if the SQL statement fails to analyze data.
 If the retry period exceeds the specified maximum period or the number of retries exceeds the limit, the scheduled SQL instance fails to be implemented.
 You can identify the failure cause and then manually rerun the instance.
-For more information, see Retry an instance of the Scheduled SQL job.
+For more information, see Retry a scheduled SQL instance.

 Delay TaskThe number of seconds for which the instance is delayed from the scheduling time.
 Valid values: 0 to 120.
 Unit: seconds.